-The basis of the English curriculum consists of four years of required Language Arts courses.
-All required Language Arts courses award one full credit.
+The basis of the English curriculum consists of four years of required English courses.
+All required English courses award one full credit.
 Options are designed to accommodate individual goals, post-graduation plans and/or career orientation.
-Doubling Language Arts courses during the year is not permitted unless the student is qualified for a 12th grade homeroom.
+Doubling English courses during the year is not permitted unless the student is taking for credit recovery.
 Classroom fees to be announced.